 - System Errors can have a wide range of effects on your Windows system, so don't take them lightly.

 ERROR_NO_DATA is a system error and it usually comes followed by The pipe is being closed error message.
 This error can affect various applications, but today we’re going to show you how to fix it on Windows 10.

-Set Export range to All and enter the desired file name.
-Choose a safe location for your backup and click the Save button to save it.
+- Set Export range to All and enter the desired file name.

 - After making changes to the registry, restart your PC and check if the problem still persists.

 Several users reported that they had issues while installing Visual Studio on their PC due to The pipe is closed error message.
 According to users, this problem is caused by Entrust Entelligence Security Provider for Windows.